 Detox is the first step of the rehabilitation process.
 During detox, the body rids itself of all of the toxins that are introduced into the body when a person uses drugs.
-It is a physically and emotionally difficult process, because detox typically results in withdrawal symptoms that affect the body and the mind.
+It is a physically and emotionally challenging process because detox typically results in withdrawal symptoms that affect the body and the mind.
 Cravings for drugs or alcohol become very intense, and many people who are trying to quit using on their own are driven back to using because of the symptoms.
+This is why understanding detox can help you get into treatment.
+Below are many facts that will clear up some of the fears about detox and why it is crucial to overcoming addiction.

 Many people who have drug and alcohol problems are aware of the potential side effects of detoxification.
 The physical and mental effects that occur during detox can be frightening.
 Many people attempt to quit using drugs and alcohol only to use again because of these symptoms.
 Some people never try to get clean because they are so afraid of the effects.